ruhulamin-et15/ruhulamin-et15/README.md

 ## 🌍 About Me

-- 🌱 I’m currently learning IoT.
+- 🌱 I’m currently learning Socket.io
 - 💼 I’m looking for opportunities to collaborate on interesting projects.
 - 📫 How to reach me: ruhulamin.et15@gmail.com